-Too many Hobs?
-Here's how to find the right one
+Too Many Hobs?
+Here's How to Choose the Right One

-Here are five key factors to consider when choosing the perfect hob for your cooking needs.
+Discover the key factors to consider when selecting the perfect hob for your kitchen.

 Select options and limit the number of products